jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d7f43947c4263f469c36b1b
+id: 5d7f44ac7c4263f469c36b1c
-title: Part 109
+title: Part 110
 challengeType: 0
-dashedName: part-109
+dashedName: part-110
 ---

 # --description--

-Add a new object in the `locations` array with all the same properties as the other objects in the array.
-Set `name` to "kill monster".
-Set `"button text"` to `["Go to town square", "Go to town square", "Go to town square"]`.
-Set `"button functions"` to `[goTown, goTown, goTown]`.
-And set `text` to "The monster screams Arg! as it dies.
-You gain experience points and find gold.".
+The word "Arg!" should have quotes around it.
+Besides escaping quotes, there is another way you can include quote marks inside a quote.
+Change the double quotes to single quotes around the sentence, "The monster screams Arg! as it dies.
+You gain experience points and find gold".
+Then add double quotes around "Arg!"

 # --hints--